 If you cannot qualify for a student credit card, a secured credit card is another excellent option.
 These cards require a cash deposit, which acts as your credit limit.
 This deposit secures the card and reduces risk for the issuer.

-- After a period of responsible use, typically 6-12 months, you might qualify for an unsecured card.
+Use it like a regular credit card.
+Make purchases and pay your bill on time.
+After a period of responsible use, typically 6-12 months, you might qualify for an unsecured card.
 Your deposit will then be returned.
+This method is a reliable way to demonstrate creditworthiness.

 Become an Authorized User

-Becoming an authorized user on a parent’s credit card can jumpstart your credit history.
+Becoming an authorized user on a parent’s credit card can jumpstart your history.
 The primary cardholder adds you to their account.
 Your credit report will then reflect their good payment history.
+Discuss expectations clearly with the primary cardholder.
+Define spending limits and repayment responsibilities.
+Ensure the primary account holder has excellent credit.
+Their mistakes can also affect your report.

 Effective Debt Management for University Life